 HOME-SF is San Francisco's local density bonus program.
 It's designed to incentivize building more affordable and family-friendly housing in neighborhood commercial and transit corridors through zoning modifications.

-HOME-SF is an optional program for developers constructing market-rate housing in underutilized areas of San Francisco.
+HOME-SF is an optional program for developers constructing mixed-income in certain areas of San Francisco.
 Under HOME-SF, 30 percent of the units in a new housing project must be affordable to low, middle and moderate-income families.
-To provide more family friendly housing, HOME-SF requires a minimum number of 2- and 3-bedroom units in each project.
+To provide more family friendly housing, 40 percent of the total units in the building must be two bedrooms or larger (with an additional option of providing 50% of all bedrooms in the project in units with 2 or more bedrooms).

 In return, density bonuses and zoning modifications are provided, allowing project sponsors to accommodate additional affordable units.
-The Planning Department projects HOME-SF could result in up to an additional 5,000 affordable units over the next 20 years.
+The Planning Department projects HOME-SF could result in up to 5,000 new affordable units over the next 20 years.

 A density bonus is an increase in the overall number of housing units that a developer may build on a site in exchange for including more affordable housing units in the project.
 Under HOME-SF, the maximum bonus for a project is an additional two stories and relief from density controls.